-

 You will become a subject-matter expert and have a wide range of opportunities for career advancement.

-\n High School Diploma, G.E.D.
+\n MINIMUM QUALIFICATIONS \n Education : \n High School Diploma, G.E.D.

-\nBONENT (CHT)/NNCC (CCHT)/NNCO (CCNT) certification (per state regulations) California Department of Public Health CHT certification (required only for CA locations) Current CPR certification
+certificate, or equivalent \n Experience : \n Six (6) months of active hemodialysis patient care experience as a certified hemodialysis technician \n License/Certifications : \nBONENT (CHT)/NNCC (CCHT)/NNCO (CCNT) certification (per state regulations) California Department of Public Health CHT certification (required only for CA locations) Current CPR certification

 ....Read more...

-Type: Permanent Location: Austin, US-TX
+Type: Permanent Location: Stockton, US-CA

 Salary / Rate: Not Specified